-This course examines in depth, the philosophy and religion of the American Indian within its historical, social, and cultural context.
-The student will recognize the significance of creation stories, and the impact of teachings on the relationship with and responsibility for the environment.
-(Meets MnTC goal areas 6 and 10).
+This course examines the philosophy and belief systems of American Indian People within their historical, social, and cultural contexts.
+Students come to recognize the significance of creation stories - and the impact of their teachings - on the cultural and epistemological context of the People, and the People's relationship with and responsibility for the environment.